Ralph Hay

 Ralph Edward Hay (January 12, 1891 – July 29, 1944) was the owner of the Canton Bulldogs from 1918 through the 1922 season.
-However, he is mostly recognized for organizing the first meeting of teams that would later form the American Professional Football Association, later called the National Football League.
+However, he is mostly recognized for organizing the first meeting of teams that would later form the American Professional Football Association, later called the National Football League (NFL).

 Car salesman

-After high school in Canton, Hay, at age 18, went to work as an automobile salesman for a local dealership.
+Hay attended high school in Canton, Ohio.
+Following graduation, at age 18, went to work as an automobile salesman for a local dealership.
 After several years selling cars, Hay went into the car business for himself.
 He set up the Ralph E. Hay Motor Company, and sold Jordan Hupmobiles and Pierce-Arrows.
 Hay became one of the most successful automobile dealers in the state of Ohio.

 Canton Bulldogs

 In 1918, at the age of 27, Hay acquired the Canton Bulldogs from Jack Cusack, when Cusack decided to return to Oklahoma and compete in the oil industry.
 Hay had planned to use the team to help promote his car business and pursue his love of football.
 At the time the Bulldogs were the top team in the unofficial "Ohio League", winning championships in 1916 and 1917.
-The team did not compete much in 1918 due manning issues related to the United States involvement in World War I. However, in 1919, the Bulldogs again won the championship.
+The team did not compete much in 1918 due to manning issues related to the United States involvement in World War I. However, in 1919, the Bulldogs again won the championship.

 Despite winning a championship, the Bulldogs did not draw well.
 Not enough fans came to games to pay for the high-priced salaries owed to the players.
 Hay lost money.
 To combat the increasing salaries, as well as the issue of players jumping from team to team, Hay sought to form a league.
 The league idea came from Canton's star halfback, Jim Thorpe, who in turn heard the idea from Rochester Jeffersons owner Leo Lyons during a 1917 match between the Bulldogs and the Jeffs.